-The definition of artisan use for car insurance purposes can vary according to state laws and insurance companies own definitions and underwriting rules.
+The definition of artisan use for car insurance purposes varies according to state laws and by the insurance company, each of which has its own definitions.

-For a personal auto policy, with some carriers, you can add a business endorsement.
-Typically, you want a personal auto policy instead of a business auto policy when the following applies:
+Some carriers will allow you to add a business endorsement to a personal policy.
+Typically, you can get a personal auto policy with a business endorsement when the following applies:

 - You can purchase high enough limits to protect you and your company